 - Milk (dairy or nondairy)

-- Plain yogurt or a fruit yogurt that’s low in sugar
+- Plain yogurt or a Fruit-on-the-Bottom Yogurt

 Legumes/Nuts/Meat Toddler Snacks